open2c/bioframe/docs/guide-bedtools.md

 Any DataFrame object with `'chrom'`, `'start'`, and `'end'` columns will support all the following operations TODO `API_fileops`

+You can write the output of your operations back to a bed file using `to_bed` which will generally be able to infer the bed format used.

 ## `bedtools intersect`

 ### Original unique entries from the first bed `-u`